robomechanics/Saltation-Tutorials/README.md

 <img src="https://github.com/robomechanics/Saltation-Tutorials/blob/dev_dfriasfr/Tutorial%20Paper%20Code/plot_sticking.png" alt="Sticking" width="500">
 <img src="https://github.com/robomechanics/Saltation-Tutorials/blob/dev_dfriasfr/Tutorial%20Paper%20Code/plot_sliding.png" alt="Sliding" width="500">

-To calculate the saltation and generate these plots, simply run "main.m" in the corrensponding folder of the system your're interested in.
-If you wish to calculate the saltation matrix for a different system, simply define your new dynamics/guards/resets in the correspodning fileds "flows.m", "guards.m", "resets.m" and "saltation_calc.m" and rerun after updating the system initializaiton in "main.m".
-The saltation matrix is calculated symbolically in the dynamics files, so no futher update should be needed.
+#### How to Generate the Saltation Matrix and Figures

+1. **Run the `main.m` file** in the corresponding folder for the system you're interested in.
+This will calculate the saltation matrix and generate the plots.

+2. **To calculate the saltation matrix for a new system:**
+   - Modify the following files with your system's dynamics, guards, and resets:
+     - `flows.m`
+     - `guards.m`
+     - `resets.m`
+     - `saltation_calc.m`

+3. After defining the new system, update the system initialization in the `main.m` file and rerun the code.

+> **Note**: The saltation matrix is calculated symbolically in the dynamics files, so no further updates are needed for the matrix calculation.
+If you want to explore other systems or modify the existing ones, simply change the definitions in the respective files mentioned above.

 ## Salted Kalman Filter
 This code provides an example for implementing the SKF as defined in [The Salted Kalman Filter: Kalman Filtering on Hybrid Dynamical Systems](https://arxiv.org/abs/2007.12233).